Burner Express Buses from San Francisco & Reno to Black Rock City

 Reno-Tahoe International Airport is the closest major airport to Black Rock City.
 BRC’s Air Playa Info at the airport (near Baggage Claim) will be staffed by volunteers with tons of information on local resources.

-Air Playa Info will operate at the Reno/Tahoe Airport starting Friday, August 25, 9 am to 9 pm, with 24-hour self service maps, displays and brochures.
+Air Playa Info will operate at the Reno/Tahoe Airport 9am – 9pm daily from Friday, August 28 through Thursday, September 4, with 24-hour self-service maps, displays and brochures.
 Info includes bike procurement/repair, returning bikes, currency exchanges, forgotten tickets, lost luggage, popular pit stops, ride shares, taxi options, traffic updates, and the transferring of Will Call tickets.

-• Do not bring your garbage or recycling to the Reno Airport, including to rental car agencies.
-See our list of appropriate disposal locations
+• Do not bring your garbage or recycling to the Reno Airport, nor to rental car agencies.
+See our list of appropriate trash disposal locations

 • There may be items you acquired in BRC that are prohibited at the airport and on airplanes.
-Here’s a list from the Transportation Security Administration.
+Review this list of prohibited items from the Transportation Security Administration.

 • Not everyone on the plane with you will be a Burner.
-Some may appreciate it if you are showered and fully clothed.
+Fellow passengers will appreciate it if you are showered and fully clothed (it’s amazing we have to say this).